vilocha/PePApipe-pipeline/README.md

 PIPELINE DIAGRAM
 ![image](https://github.com/user-attachments/assets/f84b44a6-66a9-473c-9bd6-0ece897f9146)

 Figure 1.
-Overall bioinformatic analysis flow followed with PePApipe (in-house built python pipeline specifically designed for ASF viruses).
+Overall bioinformatic analysis flow followed with PePApipe (in-house built Python pipeline specifically designed for ASF viruses).

 ## Installation Steps
 The following steps must be implemented in the order suggested to successfully install all necessary programmes to be able to run this pipeline.
 The actual code lines used within the pipeline are clearly shown in the pipeline script itself, which can be downloaded from this page.
 These code lines are already built within the pipeline and will be executed at once when the pipeline is run.